Tarawera Ultra-Trail 2024: New and familiar faces take championship of ultramarathon

 Croft said she was able to “rally in the end” to make the winning time.

-In the 50km women’s race, Rotorua-raised Caitlin Fielder won her third Tarawera title with a race time of four hours, one minute and 41 seconds.
+In the 50km women’s race, Rotorua-raised Caitlin Fielder won her third Tarawera title with a race time of 4h 1m 41s.

 The media release stated Fielder’s lead was never troubled by other runners but she battled herself throughout the race despite cramping issues on some of the uphill sections.